 - Choose the parties/functions where you will allow yourself to indulge, don’t go crazy at every function, limit the days you indulge a little to Christmas day and one or two other selected parties, this will limit the damage that you can do to your waistline and your health!

 - The key is to be selective and choose the healthier option most of the time, like small portions of fresh berries and nuts in place of pudding, or kebab sticks over party pies, raw vegies over fried spring rolls.
-At a cocktail function with trays and trays of finger food, avoid all things deep fried in favour of vegies, fruit, nuts and seeds and fresh seafood like prawns.
+At a cocktail function with trays and trays of finger food, avoid all things deep fried in favour of vegies, fruit, nuts and seeds and fresh seafood like prawns and scallops.
 A small amount of fresh items such as sushi, rice paper rolls and sashimi would be good too (don’t overdo it on the rice).

 - You will often see me at these kind of events nursing a herbal tea or a plain water/mineral water to keep my hands and mouth busy – it works!
 (I always take a small snack of pecans/pepitas etc in my handbag just in case there is no suitable food for me).